JMyers261/PowerShell-Integrity-FIM-Creation/README.md

 This will run the function and check the integrity of the test file.
 If the file has been modified, it will send an alert email and update the test’s previous hash file with the current hash value.
 <br />
 <br />
-7. Automate the script: Once you've confirmed that the script is working as expected, you can automate it to run on a regular basis.
+ 7.	<b>Automate the script:</b> Once you've confirmed that the script is working as expected, you can automate it to run on a regular basis.
 You can use the Windows Task Scheduler to schedule the script to run at specific intervals.
 For example, you can schedule it to run daily at a specific time.
 <br />
 <br />
-8. Using Get-ChildItem cmdlet to check all files in a directory: To check all files in a directory and all of its subdirectories, you can use the Get-ChildItem cmdlet to get all the files in a specific directory, and then use a loop to iterate over each file and check its integrity using the Check-FileIntegrity function.
+ 8.	<b>Using Get-ChildItem cmdlet to check all files in a directory:</b> To check all files in a directory and all of its subdirectories, you can use the <b>Get-ChildItem</b> cmdlet to get all the files in a specific directory, and then use a loop to iterate over each file and check its integrity using the <b>Check-FileIntegrity</b> function.
 For example, you can use the following command:
   <br/>
 <img src="https://imgur.com/oDvaq5q.jpg" height="80%" width="80%"/>
 <br />
 <br />
-This command gets all the files in the specified directory and its subdirectories and then iterates over each file, running the Check-FileIntegrity function on each file.
+This command gets all the files in the specified directory and its subdirectories and then iterates over each file, running the <b>Check-FileIntegrity</b> function on each file.
 <br />
 <br />
 Keep in mind that you should use the appropriate path for your environment and also, this is just one way to create a file integrity monitoring system using PowerShell.